npanuhin/npanuhin/README.md

 <br>    [<img src="src/icons/repos/NetSchool-PTHS.png" width="12">](https://github.com/npanuhin/NetSchool-PTHS)   [NetSchool-PTHS](https://github.com/npanuhin/NetSchool-PTHS) — Website and main repo of NetSchool PTHS
 <br>    [<img src="src/icons/repos/NetSchool.jpg" width="12">](https://github.com/npanuhin/NetSchool-parser)   [NetSchool-parser](https://github.com/npanuhin/NetSchool-parser) — Data-collection tool/parser<!--  + [NetSchool-bot](https://github.com/npanuhin/NetSchool-bot) — Long deprecated VK-bot -->
 <br>    [<img src="src/icons/repos/BIOCAD.svg" width="12">](https://github.com/npanuhin/BIOCAD)   [BIOCAD](https://github.com/npanuhin/BIOCAD) + [BIOCAD-BWA](https://github.com/npanuhin/BIOCAD-BWA) — High school graduation project

+**Educational projects:**<br>
+Projects with the name `edu-...` are created for one-time use, for example, to submit an assignment or demonstrate some small project (e.g. for an interview).
+They will not be updated or maintained and will be archived shortly after creation.

 > This is not a comprehensive listing of my projects — it showcases only the most notable ones.<br>